-The study area consists of CBAs and ESAs (Figure 4-8), which are largely aligned with grassland, cultivated stands and a single water body West of the Project area (Figure 4-2).
+The study area consists of CBAs and ESAs (Figure 4-8), which are largely aligned with grassland and cultivated stands toward the South-West of the Project area (Figure 4-2).
 In addition to species identified by the screening tool, desktop studies revealed additional animal and plant species that could possibly occur in the Project area.
 The full expected species lists can be seen in Appendix 1 and 2 respectively.

-The study area is situated in the Eastern Free State Sandy Grassland (Gm4) vegetation type (Figure 4-7), which has a conservation status of Least Concern.
-In addition, the Grasslands' Important Bird Area (IBA) occurs 5km to the North of the Project area (Figure 4-5).
+The Project area consists of Eastern Free State Sandy Grassland (Gm4) and Low Escarpment Moist Grassland (Gs3) vegetation types (Figure 4-7), which are of Least Concern.
+In addition, the Grasslands' Important Bird Area (IBA) falls within the Project area (Figure 4-5).
 These key features are further discussed in the sections that follow.